-There are several cell phone providers covering the city.
+There are several cell phone providers covering the city and beyond.

 You’ll need to bring your passport when signing up for any of these cell phone providers in person.
 If you do not have residency and an Italian bank account, the providers will sign you up for a pre-paid plan which is what most tourists get.
 There’s usually a sign-up fee associated with this of about 10€ – 20€.
 If you do have residency and an Italian bank account, you may want to consider signing a contract as it’s significantly cheaper and takes away the hassle of having to top up whenever you’re out.